UoB-COMSM0110/2024-group-3/docs/report/evaluation.md

           this.melon.setRandomConsumableLocation();
           assert getMapGridObjectData((int) melon.gridLocation.x, (int)melon.gridLocation.y) instanceof Melon;

-Test to make sure that the venom bar in the game screen stays in a valid range :
+Test to make sure that the venom bar in the game screen stays in a valid range:

          //  Assert test venom bar stays in valid range assert snakeVenom >= 0 && snakeVenom <= 300;

-Test to make sure that all the consumable are removed from the metadata at the end of the game :
+Test to make sure that all the consumable are removed from the metadata at the end of the game:

           //  Clear consumables
           if (apple != null) {